Estuarine water circulation: Fjords

 Fjords are examples of highly stratified estuaries; they are basins with sills and have freshwater inflow that greatly exceeds evaporation.
 Oceanic water is imported in an intermediate layer and mixes with the freshwater.
 The resulting brackish water is then exported into the surface layer.
 A slow import of seawater may flow over the sill and sink to the bottom of the fjord (deep layer), where the water remains stagnant until flushed by an occasional storm.

 Inverse estuary

 Inverse estuaries occur in dry climates where evaporation greatly exceeds the inflow of freshwater.
 A salinity maximum zone is formed, and both riverine and oceanic water flow close to the surface towards this zone.
 This water is pushed downward and spreads along the bottom in both the seaward and landward direction.
 The maximum salinity can reach extremely high values and the residence time can be several months.
 In these systems, the salinity maximum zone acts like a plug, inhibiting the mixing of estuarine and oceanic waters so that freshwater does not reach the ocean.
 The high salinity water sinks seaward and exits the estuary.

+Inverse estuaries also occur in humid climates with high precipitation, where freshwater input to a coastal region is greater at the seaward end of the estuary.
+An example is Saanich Inlet (a fjord) on the southeast coast of Vancouver Island.
+Here, freshwater inputs from the Fraser and Cowichan Rivers, which are nearby and outside of the fjord, are greater than from the smaller rivers emptying into the fjord.
+The resulting circulation within the fjord is very weak, and generally reverse that of positive estuarine circulation.